Human rights in Asia: South Asia

+North Asia

+Several reports shows indigenous population in Siberia and Russian Far East are under various human rights violations by Russian authorities.

 East Asia

 East Asia is home to many countries that have dominated the international community's attention in recent years.
 Human rights conditions in many East Asian countries have been the subjects of numerous debates at the international level given the notable international actors which are being examined (i.e. China, Japan, etc.).
 The varying types of governments found in Eastern Asia have affected their respective countries' transparency regarding human rights; furthermore, these Eastern Asian countries have varying levels of human rights, with some states choosing to uphold the strictest human rights issues while others sanction numerous human rights violations and atrocities.

 In China being such a significant economic and political power on the international stage, naturally their human rights record has been called into question by the international community and numerous non-governmental organizations.
-After Xi Jinping became General Secretary of the Communist Party of China in 2012, human rights in China have worsened.
+After Xi Jinping became general secretary of the Chinese Communist Party in 2012, human rights in China have worsened.
 China has historically been harsh with its critics and this trend has continued in recent history, and enforced disappearances remain a widespread occurrence across China.
 China has also held the title for the most annual executions in recent years; while official statistics remain state secrets, China still has 46 crimes punishable by death.
 The Chinese government has claimed that the number of executions has fallen by 60%, seeing only a few thousand executed every year, but there is no credible way to verify these statistics.
 General living conditions have improved in recent years, with China successfully lifting millions of people out of poverty and allowing them to meet their basic needs.
 Women's rights remain somewhat basic in China but the international community has pushed the Chinese government to adopt improved rights, especially regarding women's rights within the Chinese judiciary system which as of 2013, was slated on the Chinese legislative agenda for the first time as point of discussion.
-China also received international criticism for Xinjiang re-education camps and other human rights abuses against Hui people and other ethnic and religious minority groups.
+China also received international criticism for Xinjiang internment camps and other human rights abuses against Hui people and other ethnic and religious minority groups.
 While there has historically been suspicion of torture in China, the general attitude towards torture has shifted in recent years; the Chinese government now openly opposes torture and punishes those who partake in it.
-Regarding the suspicion of torture carried out by the government itself, there have been no official admissions of torture in recent years but the international community has continued to pressure China to adopt various anti-torture laws and ensure that confessions obtained via torture are not considered admissible in the judiciary system.
+Regarding the suspicion of torture carried out by the government itself, there have been no official admissions of torture in recent years.
+In addition, China has adopted various anti-torture laws to ensure that confessions obtained via torture are not considered admissible in the judiciary system.